 American Drama I & II

-Examines theater’s contribution to the construction and deconstruction of an American identities.
+Examines theater’s contribution to the construction and deconstruction of an American identities, entertainments, and political actors.

 Performance Studies: Theories & Methods

 Charts the rise of this field of study and its ever-shifting parameters.

 Examines the role feelings and emotions play in creating and sustaining social bonds and collective formations.